How to Remove a Wallpaper Border

 What You Need to Remove Wallpaper Borders

 Removing outdated wallpaper is a great way to update a room or home.
-While it's fairly easy to cut out the main sections, reaching the borders can present an additional challenge.
+While it's fairly easy to cut out the main sections, reaching the borders can present a challenge.

 The supplies you'll need for this project are: